matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 * Using different Read and Write models with a single database allows for performance optimization on both sides.
 While both share the same database, you can use a heavier ORM for writing and a lightweight model for querying.
 This setup maintains strong consistency with low to medium complexity and scalability.
-* Write model often involve Domain-Driven Design (DDD), while simpler DTOs handle Redis, optimized for fast serialization and querying with minimal mapping.
+* Write model often involve Domain-Driven Design (DDD), while simpler DTOs handle Reads, optimized for fast serialization and querying with minimal mapping.
 * Since changes are committed in a single atomic transaction, consistency is ensured, allowing for better query performance without added complexity.